frankbai2024/jr-git-intro/second.md

-the 2nd test file for git intro.
+the 2nd test file for git intro. (changed again with branch master)